Loading...

 • Actual Expense Method: you calculate and deduct the actual expenses of operating your car.
 These expenses include gas, oil, insurance, registration, repais, lease payments, or maintenance.
 For more information on the Actual Expense Method, visit the IRS’s guide

 • Standard IRS Mileage Deduction: This is the easiest method and can result in a higher deduction.
 To use this method, multiply your total business miles by the IRS Standard Mileage Rate for business.
-In 2023, this would look like: 10,000 work miles x $0.655 mileage rate = $6,550 deduction.
-In 2024, the federal mileage rate has been increased to 67 cents
+In 2024, this would look like: 10,000 work miles x $0.67 mileage rate = $6,700 deduction.

 Pro Tip